 Obviously, the interface itself doesn’t emanate any sound.
 But paired with a good set of studio monitors and you will hear what it’s capable of.
 It’s quiet, and powers my JBL’s with ease.

 It’s also a breeze to set up, and is almost instantly recognized by your computer.

-I use it with my Samson CO1 microphone as well.
+I use it with my Samson CO1 microphone, as well as my Audio Technica AT2020.
 There’s a convenient 48v phantom button on the front which indicates that the mic has received juice.
 It turns red, and looks pretty slick in the dark.

 Aesthetic aside, microphones in general sound really good with this unit, even with the gain set at 50%.
 Every mic is different, so experiment with the level until you hit that sweet spot!

 My C01 is so old that even at 95% it still doesn’t quite sound loud enough.
 I’m not really sure if it’s because I’ve had the mic since 2007, or the XLR cable needs replacement (it’s also 10 years old), but I’m willing to bet that the mic is worn out.
 What is XLR?
 Why?
 Because my newer AT2020 sounds plenty loud with the gain turned up.
 Who knows. 😛

 This is where the Scarlett 2i2 shines (no pun intended).
 It’s got a nice aesthetic, but also sports an efficient and rugged build.
 It’s heavy enough to keep your mind at ease, but also light enough for portable use.